datawire/ambassador-docs/docs/cloud/latest/security/api-keys/manage-keys.md

 ## Revoke a key

-To revoke a key, select the one you want to revoke, and click on **REVOKE**.
+To revoke a key, select the key you want to revoke, and click on **REVOKE**.
 The key won't be usable anymore.